banago/PHPloy/readme.md

 Submodules are supported, but are turned off by default since you don't expect them to change very often and you only update them once in a while.
 To run a deployment with submodule scanning, add the `--submodules` paramenter to the command:

     phploy --submodules

+## Purging

+In many cases we need to purge one more many directory contents after a deployment.
+This can be achieved by specifing the directories in `deploy.ini` like this:

+    ; relative to the deployment path
+    purge[] = "cache/"
+    ; absolute path
+    purge[] = "/public_html/wp-content/themes/base/cache/"

 ## How it works